How To See the Monarch Butterfly Migration in Michoacan, Mexico

 The monarch butterflies migrate from the U.S. and Canada to spend the winters in the Mexican state of Michoacan.
 It’s a journey that spans thousands of miles and multiple generations of butterflies.
 That’s right.
 The butterflies that begin the journey aren’t the same ones that finish it.
 The monarch butterfly migration is truly one of the most amazing feats of nature.
 It’s like a multi-generational relay race.
 Even weirder, the generation that finally makes it to their winter home just so happens to live several months longer than the average life span of the monarch butterfly.
 They call this generation the Methuselah generation, named after the biblical Methuselah who reached the ripe old age of 969 years old.

-Anyway, sorry I got over-excited about the butterflies.
-The monarch butterflies begin to trickle into the forests of Michoacan in November and they stay until March.
+The monarch butterflies begin to trickle into the forests of Michoacan in November and they stay there until March.
 I visited them towards the end of February and there were still tens of thousands of them up there.
 Visiting in December, January, or February will give you optimal odds of seeing the monarch butterflies at their peak.
 Go during the day.
 Late morning and early afternoon is your best bet of being surrounded by as many monarch butterflies as possible.

 Where To See the Monarch Butterflies’ Winter Home

 Luckily, the monarch butterfly reserves are pretty popular.
 I used Michoacan’s capital of Morelia as my home base for exploring, and had no trouble finding tour agencies to organize a trip out there for me.
 Keep in mind that Morelia isn’t particularly close to the monarch butterfly reserves.
-It was about a six-hour round trip drive to make the day trip over to the monarch butterfly sanctuaries.
-That left us a little over two hours to spend in the forests, with most of that being spent hiking up and down the mountain.
+It was about a six-hour round trip drive to make the day trip over to the monarch butterfly sanctuaries in Angangueo.
+That left us a little over two hours to spend in the forests, with most of that time being spent hiking up and down the mountain.

 If you want to spend more time in the reserves, which you will, I’d recommend staying in the pueblo magico of Angangueo.
 This tiny town doesn’t offer much besides the monarch butterfly reserves, so I wouldn’t recommend staying more than a night.